apache/flink/docs/dev/table_api.md

 {% top %}

-Scalar Functions
+Built-in Functions
 ----------------

-Both the Table API and SQL come with a set of built-in scalar functions for data transformations.
-This section gives a brief overview of the available scalar function so far.
+Both the Table API and SQL come with a set of built-in functions for data transformations.
+This section gives a brief overview of the available functions so far.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">